Social Work Student Works on Research to Help Clinicians with Assessments

 Dr. Michael Killian

-After changing his major to social work and taking a few classes, he noticed he was most engaged and interested in policy and advocacy work.
+After changing his major to social work and taking a few classes, he realized he was most engaged in policy and advocacy work.
 His dive into research with Dr. Killian’s team expanded Felix’s interests even more.
-“Before working with Dr. Killian, I knew very little about healthcare related issues, but my experience has taught me to be interested in the ways social work and healthcare fields overlap.
+“Before working with Dr. Killian, I knew very little about healthcare-related issues, but my experience has taught me to be interested in the ways social work and healthcare fields overlap.

-Now in his final semester, Felix will attend Washington University in St. Louis to earn his MSW with the aim to go into work as a policy analyst or lobbyist.
-He also is interested in potentially earning a Master in Science in Planning and potentially a doctoral degree to pursue research later in his career.
+Now in his final semester, Felix will attend Washington University in St. Louis to earn his MSW and Master of Social Policy, with the aim of working as a policy analyst or lobbyist.
+He is also interested in potentially earning a doctoral degree to pursue research later in his career.

 Last updated: